 Django Application

-Your Django app should be pushed into a GitHub, GitLab or any other repository.
+Your app should be pushed into a git repository.
+You can use GitHub, GitLab.

-We have a full Django with Docker and Postgres Tutorial if you want to learn more.
+We have a full How to Start and Deploy a Django Project if you want to learn more

 Appliku Account